Chance Constrained Economic Dispatch Considering the Capability of Network Flexibility Against Renewable Uncertainties: Solution methodology

 \section{Solution methodology}

 Problem \eqref{CCEDana} is hard to solve due to the non-convexity of \eqref{CCEDfmaxa} and \eqref{CCEDfmina}.
 On the other hand, the CCED without network flexibility (i.e., $\br$ is fixed) is an SOCP problem (constraints \eqref{CCEDPmaxa}-\eqref{CCEDPmina} are second-order cones if $\br$ is fixed), where convex solvers apply.
 In addition, it is shown in Section \ref{secmechan} that $\br$ plays a different role from $\Pgb$ and $\ag$ in the problem.
-Therefore, we separate the decision variables into two groups, say $(\Pgb, \ag)$ and $\br$, which correspond to generation flexibility and network flexibility, respectively.
-An alternate iteration framework is then developed to iteratively solve the subproblems with respect to the two groups of decision variables.
+Therefore, we separate the decision variables into two groups, say $(\Pgb, \ag)$ and $\br$, which correspond to generation dispatchability and network flexibility, respectively.
+An alternate iteration framework is then developed to iteratively solve the master problem and subproblem with respect to the two groups of decision variables.
+The master problem optimizes $(\Pgb, \ag)$ while treating $\br$ as a given parameter.
+The subproblem optimizes $\br$ to provide a better parameter for the master problem.
+The formulations of the master problem and subproblem are detailed below.